2021 Best Electrical Engineering Colleges for Non-Traditional Students in Minnesota

 Best Electrical Engineering Schools for Non-Traditional Students

 University of St Thomas Minnesota comes in at #2 in this year's ranking.
-Located in the large city of Saint Paul, UST MN is a private not-for-profit college with a moderately-sized student population.
+Located in the city of Saint Paul, UST MN is a private not-for-profit college with a moderately-sized student population.
 UST MN also took the #2 spot in our Best Colleges for Electrical Engineering in Minnesota rankings.

 University of Minnesota - Duluth earned the #3 spot in our 2021 rankings.
-UMN Duluth is a moderately-sized public school located in the city of Duluth.
+UMN Duluth is a medium-sized public school located in the city of Duluth.
 UMN Duluth also took the #3 spot in our Best Colleges for Electrical Engineering in Minnesota rankings.

-The student loan default rate at UMN Duluth is lower than is typical, just 0.4% of students default in three years.
+The school has a low student loan default rate of 0.4%.
 Approximately 4,332 students take at least one class online at UMN Duluth.
-There are roughly 1,623 part time students in attendance at UMN Duluth.
+1,623 students are part time.

 Saint Cloud State University earned the #4 spot in our 2021 rankings.
-St. Cloud State University is a large public school located in the small city of Saint Cloud.
+St. Cloud State University is a fairly large public school located in the small city of Saint Cloud.
 As a testament to the quality of education offered at St. Cloud State University, the school also landed the #4 rank in our Best Colleges for Electrical Engineering in Minnesota ranking.

 Non-Traditional Student Rankings in Majors Related to EE